November 7, 1993: The day the Paris crowd booed Goran Ivanisevic for serving too well

 In 1991, his season was disturbed by political issues in his country as Yugoslavia was ravaged by civil war and he couldn’t focus on tennis.

 In 1992, Ivanisevic returned to the top and, firing 206 aces during the tournament, he reached the Wimbledon final where he was defeated in five sets by Andre Agassi (6-7, 6-4, 6-4, 1-6, 6-4).
-He finished the year as world No 5 but in 1993 he injured his foot before the Australian Open and struggled to find his pace when he came back on the tour.
+He finished the year as world No 5 but in 1993, the Croat injured his foot before the Australian Open and struggled to find his pace when he returned to the tour.

 The Croat didn’t go past the third round of any Grand Slam event and was soon out of the top 10.
 However, Ivanisevic started playing well again on indoor courts, claiming his first titles of the year in Bucharest and Vienna (where he beat local hero Thomas Muster in the final, 4-6, 6-4, 6-4, 7-6) late in the season, and finished runner-up at the Stockholm Masters 1000 (defeated by Michael Stich, 4-6, 7-6, 7-6, 6-2).
 Thanks to these results, he was seeded ninth at the Paris Indoor Open.

 Andrei Medvedev, born in 1974 in Kiev, had a very early breakthrough at the elite level.
 The Ukrainian claimed his first tile in Genoa in 1992, at the age of 17, defeating Guillermo Perez-Roldan in the final (6-3, 6-4).
-This first title was soon followed by two others, in Stuttgart and Bordeaux, and by the end of the year Medvedev was already ranked No 24 in the world.
-He continued his rise to the top in 1993, defeating the future Roland-Garros champion, Sergi Bruguera, on his home turf in the Barcelona final (6-7, 6-3, 7-5, 6-4).
+This first title was soon followed by two others, in Stuttgart and Bordeaux, and by the end of the year, Medvedev was already ranked No 24 in the world.
+He continued his rise to the top in 1993, defeating future Roland-Garros champion, Sergi Bruguera, on his home turf in the Barcelona final (6-7, 6-3, 7-5, 6-4).
 The Spaniard took his revenge at the French Open a few weeks later, defeating Medvedev in the semi-finals (6-0, 6-4, 6-2).
-In November 1993, at the age of 19, the Ukrainian was world No 8, had already claimed six titles on the tour and had become the third teenager – after Mats Wilander and Boris Becker – to earn $1 million in prize money.
+In November 1993, at the age of 19, the Ukrainian was ranked No 8 in the world, had already claimed six titles on the tour and had become the third teenager – after Mats Wilander and Boris Becker – to earn $1 million in prize money.

 The place: The indoor arena in Bercy, Paris